microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ### __Plant Frequency Response Simulation with MPLAB® Mindi™__
 Mindi™ is the Microchip-branded demo version of Simplis/SiMetrix.
 It supports the common features of the Simplis standard license but limits the number of circuit nodes.

-We hav inlcuded a model of the LLC converter in this deployment for educational purposes.
+We have inlcuded a model of the LLC converter in this deployment for educational purposes.
 See "mindi" folder.

 <p>
   <center>